Recently updated on November 30th, 2024 at 11:18 am

 The book follows Alyce – the dark grace.

-She was left abandoned in Briar from a dark kingdom.
+Originally from a dark kingdom, they abandoned her in Briar.
 The dark magic that runs in her veins abhors residents in Briar.
 Except for Princess Aurora.

 Not only does Princess Aurora accept her.
 But she encourages Alyce to accept herself.

-This book is almost a cross between Wicked and The Hunger Games.
-But with fae.
+This book is a cross between Wicked and The Hunger Games.

-The world building is darkly magical.
+The world-building is darkly magical.
 And the residents of Briar reminded me of the residents of the Capitol.
 Beautiful and excessive.
-In particular, how the characters take advantage of The Grace to fuel their own shallow obsession with beauty.
+In particular, how the characters take advantage of The Grace to fuel their shallow obsession with beauty.

 Buy on Amazon | Waterstones